cosmos/sdk-tutorials/academy/2-main-concepts/accounts.md

 ## Hierarchical-deterministic wallets

-Blockchains generally maintain ledgers of user accounts and rely on public key cryptography for user authentication.
+Blockchains generally maintain ledgers of user accounts and rely on public-key cryptography for user authentication.
 Knowledge of one's public and private keys is a requirement to execute transactions.
 Client software applications known as wallets provide methods to generate new key pairs and store them, as well as basic services such as creating transactions, signing messages, interacting with applications, and communicating with the blockchain.

 Although it is technically feasible to generate and store multiple key pairs in a wallet, key management quickly becomes tedious and error-prone for users.
 Given that all keys would exist only in one place, users would need to devise ways to recover their keys in adverse situations such as the loss or destruction of the computer.
 The more accounts, the more keys to back up.